 Climate Reanalyzer is a platform for visualizing climate and weather datasets.
-The site is coded and maintained by Dr. Sean Birkel through support from the Climate Change Institute, University of Maine, and the National Science Foundation.
+The site is coded and maintained by Dr. Sean Birkel through support from the Climate Change Institute and School of Earth and Climate Sciences of the University of Maine, and partial support from the National Science Foundation.

 Here, you can access climate information using interfaces for reanalysis and historical station data.
 Maps, timeseries, and correlation analyses can be plotted for gridded models.
 Station data and model timeseries can be exported in CSV format for use in spreadsheet software.

 Climate is average weather, and so Climate Reanalyzer also provides access to weather forecast models.
 Get a 7-day forecast timeseries for your location by using the placename search at the top-right of every page.
 Forecast maps from global and regional models are also available.
 These maps can be animated.